melody605/readme-dateline/generatedREADME.md

 ## Usage Information

-In the terminal run node.js and complete the prompts to have your README generator
+in the terminal run node.js and complete the prompts to have your README generator

 ##Video Demo